-The online service to claim SSP was released on the 26th of May.
+The online service to claim SSP was released on 26 May.

 To use the service, employers will require their Government Gateway user ID they received when they registered for PAYE Online.
 If not already registered, they will need to enrol for the PAYE Online service.

-If an employer uses an authorised PAYE agent, then they can ask their agent to claim on their behalf.
+If an employer uses an authorised PAYE agent, they can ask their agent to claim their behalf.

 Employers who have been unable to claim online should have received a letter informing of them an alternative way to claim.
 If a letter has not been received, employers are advised to contact HMRC.

 👉 Contact name and phone number of someone HMRC can contact